imua-xyz/hello-world-avs/README.md

 ```

 - **operator_address**
-EIP-55 address for the operator, convert the address from bench32 address with exocored.
+EIP-55 address for the operator, convert the address from bench32 address with imuad.

 ```
-exocored debug addr <bench32_address>
+imuad debug addr <bench32_address>
 ```

 for example
 ```
-exocored debug addr exo18cggcpvwspnd5c6ny8wrqxpffj5zmhklprtnph Address bytes: [62 16 140 5 142 128 102 218 99 83 33 220 48 24 41 76 168 45 222 223]
+imuad debug addr im18cggcpvwspnd5c6ny8wrqxpffj5zmhkl3agtrj Address bytes: [62 16 140 5 142 128 102 218 99 83 33 220 48 24 41 76 168 45 222 223]
 Address (hex): 3E108C058E8066DA635321DC3018294CA82DDEDF
 Address (EIP-55): 0x3e108c058e8066DA635321Dc3018294cA82ddEdf
-Bech32 Acc: exo18cggcpvwspnd5c6ny8wrqxpffj5zmhklprtnph
+Bech32 Acc: im18cggcpvwspnd5c6ny8wrqxpffj5zmhkl3agtrj
-Bech32 Val: exovaloper18cggcpvwspnd5c6ny8wrqxpffj5zmhkl0le8yd
+Bech32 Val: imvaloper18cggcpvwspnd5c6ny8wrqxpffj5zmhklxvzxw9
 ```

 - **avs_owner_address**
-AVS Owner address is used to deploy the avs contract on exocore, it should be consistent with the avs_owner_addresses below. please note that avs_owner_addresses use bench32 address, while avs_owner_address use EIP-55 address.
+AVS Owner address is used to deploy the avs contract on imua chain, it should be consistent with the avs_owner_addresses below. please note that avs_owner_addresses use bench32 address, while avs_owner_address use EIP-55 address.

 - **avs_address**
-The avs contract address deployed on exocore.
+The avs contract address deployed on imua chain.
 If it is empty string, it will be deployed on-fly.

 ```
 # ETH RPC URL